rwth-acis/Virtual-Agents-Framework/Documentation/index.md

 This command just pulls the latest version which is available at that time.
 To update to the newest current version, remove the package again and re-download it.

+## Documentation

+Check out the [documentation pages](https://rwth-acis.github.io/Virtual-Agents-Framework/) and select the version that you are using.

+You can also find practical examples of features in the package's samples.
+To access these follow these steps:

+1. In Unity, go to "Window > Package Manager".
+2. Make sure that the dropdown menu in the top left of the package manager window is set to "Packages: In Project".
+3. Click on the entry for the Virtual Agents Framework in the list.
+4. On the right side, expand the samples section.
+   Here, you can find a list of available examples.
+5. Click the import button to download the samples.
+   They are saved in your Assets folder in a folder "Samples/Virtual Agents Framework/1.0.0".

+Usually, each sample contains a sample scene as the starting point.
+Within the scene, there is a documentation object, incated by an information icon.
+If you click on it, there are further descriptions about the scene in the inspector.

 ## Related Projects

 This framework uses the [i5 Toolkit for Unity](https://github.com/rwth-acis/i5-Toolkit-for-Unity) which provides building blocks and modules for general development with the Unity 3D engine.